eikehmueller/ma32070/lectures/Notes.md

 A_dense = A.convert("dense")
 A_numpy = A_dense.getDenseArray()
 ```
+Obviously, this only makes sense for relatively small matrices.

 ### Matrix-vector multiplication
 PETSc also provides a vector class.
 For example, to create the vector